 Cincinnati is located on the southeastern Ohio border along the Ohio River.
 The metropolitan area encompasses a three-state region, including parts of Indiana and Kentucky.
 Top firms in Cincinnati represent key industries, such as aerospace, automotive, biotechnology, brand design, creative services, chemistry, financial services, IT services, and consumer goods.
-Together, these sectors have helped fortify the city’s economic position in recent years, allowing the city to be somewhat buffered from the major fluctuations that other cities experienced during the recession.
 The city has been successful at not only retaining area businesses, but also at attracting new establishments.
+In 2016, GE opened its Global Operations Center in Downtown Cincinnati, which added over 1,300 jobs to the CBD.
+In 2017, Amazon announced plans to construct its first air cargo hub at Cincinnati/Northern Kentucky International Airport.
+The three-million-square-foot logistics center will employ over 2,900 people in Boone County, Kentucky, and is expected to open by 2021.
 The area’s low cost of living, aggressive development incentives, and excellent accessibility via multiple transportation routes have brought national recognition to the MSA.
 Furthermore, the greater Cincinnati area ranks in the top ten for the number of Fortune 500 and Fortune 1000 companies per million residents, which is a positive reflection of the region's strong economy and the city's high quality of living.
-In 2016, FC Cincinnati began its inaugural season in the United Soccer League.
-The team completed their first season having set records for single-game attendance, playoff game attendance, average attendance, and season ticket sales.
-In 2017, FC Cincinnati formally applied to be an expansion team in Major League Soccer; if accepted, they would join MLS for the 2020 season.
+Greater Cincinnati is home to headquarters for eight Fortune 500 companies, with the most prominent being Kroger, Macy's, and Procter & Gamble.